nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 #### Data Organization

-The data consists of csv files, is organized by quarters in the year from 2013 to 2019 and by month from 2020 to 2024.
-Each CSV file structured utilizing rows and columns
+The data consists of CSV files and is organized by quarters in the year from 2013 to 2019 and by month from 2020 to 2024.
+Each CSV file is structured utilizing rows and columns.

-At the time I perform this analysis June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.
+At the time I perform this analysis in June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.

-There are 12 files with naming convention of `YYYYMM-divvy-tripdata.csv` and each file includes information for one month:
+There are 12 files with the naming convention of `YYYYMM-divvy-tripdata.csv` and each file includes information for one month:

 - Ride id: ride_id - the identity of each data record
 - Bike type: rideable_type